codurance/site/_posts/2017-08-02-light-access-dsl.md

 - postgresql
 ---

 I prefer not to couple my entities (or data structures as I prefer to call them) to my database, neither via [annotations][1] nor via frameworks that use naming convention.
 I like to have total freedom to map whatever data in whatever format I have stored to whatever data structure I want to use in each business flow.
 As I like to test-drive everything I do, I also like to have full control of my code.
 However, I don’t want to write a lot of boiler plate code.
 For that reason I decided to externalise a library I created in one of our internal projects at Codurance.
-[Light Access][2] is a very simple [DSL][3] on top of [JDBC][4] that I use to in my [repositories][5].
+[Light Access][2] is a very simple [DSL][3] on top of [JDBC][4] that I use in the implementation of my [repositories][5].

 ## A quick overview of some of the features